flukeout/webmaker-play/README.md

-# webmaker-play
+# Webmaker Play Prototype
-Prototype for Webmaker App play mode.
+Prototype for Webmaker App play mode with sample content.

+# To Run
-Needs to run on a local server in order for less.js to work correctly.
+Run this on a server locally in order for LESS to work properly. ```load.html``` is the discover view.